Kyoto Day Trip From Tokyo: What to Do in Kyoto, Japan

 Your Kyoto day trip from Tokyo won’t be complete without tasting local delicacies.
 Go on a food and drink binge on Pontocho Alley and Kayamachi Dori.
 Nishiki Market also can’t be any more perfect to find a wide variety of gastronomic delights in one place.
 If you don’t know which foods to find at the market, you should definitely look for tako tamago, takoyaki, and fugu.
 Looking for the best places to eat in Kyoto?
 Check out this Kyoto food guide.

 5. Join Free Walking Tours in Kyoto

 Pressed for time?
 No worries.
-Maximize your Kyoto day trip from Tokyo by joining free walking tours in Kyoto.
+Maximize your Kyoto day trip from Tokyo by joining free walking tour Kyoto.
 Kyoto Localized can take you to some of the most relevant spots in the city within a day, so you don’t leave Japan with regrets.
 Part of your Kyoto itinerary will be Yasaka Pagoda, Gion Shirakawa, Maruyama Park, Chionin Sanmon, Kiyomizu Temple, and Sannei Zaka.

-Tokyo Localized provides visitors and travellers to Tokyo with a unique perspective of this great city, what makes us unique is that our walking tour guides live and work in Tokyo, have a passion for this city and love meeting and welcoming new faces.
+Tokyo Localized provides visitors and travelers to Tokyo with a unique perspective of this great city, what makes us unique is that our walking tour guides live and work in Tokyo, have a passion for this city and love meeting and welcoming new faces.
 Find out more about our Unique Day and Night Tours of Tokyo - we can't wait to meet you!

 A great experience for: Day Tours in Tokyo, Night Tours in Tokyo, Group Tours in Tokyo, Private Walking Tours, University Walking Tours, Things To Do at Night in Tokyo, Activities in Tokyo, Tokyo Sightseeing Tour, Tokyo Tourist Attractions.